AlexZeitler/http.js/README.md

 *Note: The NuGet package was created by [Alexander Zeitler](http://www.pdmlab.com).
 Thanks for that :-)!*

-As Internet Explorer 6 and 7 do not provide JSON functionality out of the box, you have to add a reference to [JSON3](https://github.com/bestiejs/json3) before referencing http.js:
+As some older browsers, such as Internet Explorer 6 and 7, do not provide JSON functionality out of the box, you have to add a reference to [JSON3](https://github.com/bestiejs/json3) before referencing http.js:

 ```html
 <script type="text/javascript" src="https://raw.github.com/bestiejs/json3/gh-pages/lib/json3.min.js"></script>
 ```

+As the JSON3 library won't do anything if not necessary, simply add a reference to it whether it is actually needed or not.
+That way you are on the safe side.

 ## Basic usage